1980 San Diego Chargers season: Week 2: vs. Oakland Raiders

 Oakland won the toss.
 Pastorini returned, but was intercepted again by Edwards on the first play of the extra period.
-On the following play, Fouts threw his fifth interception of the game, giving the Raiders the ball at the San Diego 46.
-They drove as far as the 32, from where Bahr badly missed a 50-yard potential game-winner.
-Fouts connected with Joiner for 28 yards on the next drive, and the Chargers reached a 3rd and 11 at the Raider 24.
+On the following play, Fouts threw his fifth interception of the game, giving the Raiders the ball at the San Diego 46-yard line.
+They gained 14 yards before Bahr badly missed a 50-yard potential game-winner.
+Fouts connected with Joiner for 28 yards on the next drive, and the Chargers reached a 3rd and 11 at the Raiders 24-yard line.
 Fouts then lofted a high pass to Jefferson just short of the end.
-While Oakland defensive back Lester Hayes lost the ball in the sun, Jefferson leapt to make the catch, fell at the one-yard line and rolled over the goal line untouched for the winner, 8:09 into overtime.
+While Oakland defensive back Lester Hayes lost the ball in the sun, Jefferson leapt to make the catch, fell just outside the end zone and rolled over the goal line untouched for the winner, 8:09 into overtime.

 Fouts had an eventful day, completing 29 of 44 for a club-record 387 yards, 3 touchdowns and 5 interceptions.
 San Diego had two 100-yard receivers: Winslow (9 catches for 132 yards and a touchdown) and Jefferson (9 for 110 yards and two touchdowns).
 San Diego won despite committing seven of the game's eleven turnovers.
 To date, this is the last win by a Chargers team over an eventual Super Bowl champion.